cap-js/docs/node.js/cds-server.md

 ## Configuration

-The behavior of the built-in server can be customized through the options documented in the following sections.
+The behavior of the built-in `server.js` can be customized through the options documented in the following sections.

 ### CORS Middleware